-Hukseflux Thermal Sensors offers measurement solutions for the most challenging applications.
-We design and supply sensors as well as test & measuring systems, and offer related services such as engineering and consultancy.
+Hukseflux Thermal Sensors makes sensors and measuring systems.
+Our aim is to let our customers work with the best possible data.
+Many of our products are used in support of energy transition and efficient use of energy.
+We also provide services: calibration and material characterisation.
 Our main area of expertise is measurement of heat transfer and thermal quantities such as solar radiation, heat flux and thermal conductivity.
-Hukseflux is ISO 9001:2015 certified.
-Hukseflux sensors, systems and services are offered worldwide via our office in Delft, the Netherlands and local distributors.
+Hukseflux is ISO 9001 certified.
+Hukseflux products and services are offered worldwide via our office in Delft, the Netherlands and local distributors.